dvfrancis/craftr/README.md

     ![Buttons when user logged in](assets/images/user-logged-in-buttons.webp)
     </details>

-    - If a user clicks 'Enrol' they will see the button change to 'Withdraw', allowing them to change their mind if so desired.
+    - If a user clicks 'Enrol' their account is updated accordingly (see 'User Account' further down) and the button changes to 'Withdraw', allowing them to change their mind if so desired.

     <details>
     <summary>Click to view buttons when user logged in and enrolled</summary>